Ultraviolet (TV serial): Supporting characters

 Michael's former girlfriend and main contact on the outside.
 She has access to highly privileged information through her work (never specified in the series), which she often passes on to him.
 Michael's secretiveness about his new job, his focus on Kirsty, and his repeated demands for Frances's help eventually cause friction in their relationship.
-In the finale, Pearce is forced to demonstrate the existence of vampires to her to persuade her to cooperate with Section V.
+In the finale, Pearce is forced to demonstrate the existence of Code Fives to her to persuade her to cooperate with Section V.